knurling-rs/knurling-session-20q4/src/sessions/user_input_advanced.md

 ## What should the program behavior be like?

 We want to change the unit in which the temperature is displayed by pressing a button.
-The change should persist despite the button is released.
-We use one of the button's transistion from being pressed to being not pressed as triggering event for the unit conversion.
-To detect the button's state, the program keeps track of the past state of the button.
+The change should persist once the button is released.
+We use one of the button's transition from "being pressed" to "not being pressed" as the triggering event for the unit conversion.
+To detect the button's transitions, the program keeps track of the past state of the button.
 The temperature should be displayed every 1000ms.

 ## Improve Button behaviour